zhuang-li/zhuang-li.github.io/_pages/cv.md

   * Microsoft Search Technology Center Asia (STCA), Suzhou, China
   * Supervisors: Dr. Yang Yang, Dr. Daxin Jiang
   * Duties included:
-    * Developed a semantic parsing-based factoid question answering system.
+    * Develop a semantic parsing-based factoid question answering system.
-    * Built a probabilistic taxonomy for the text understanding.
+    * Build a probabilistic taxonomy for the text understanding.
-    * Maintained the language understanding components, including the domain and intent classification models and the slot tagging models, in Cortana question answering system and Bing search engine.
+    * Maintain the language understanding components, including the domain and intent classification models and the slot tagging models, for the dialogue system, Cortana.
+    * Extract features for the relevance ranking of the search engine, Bing.
-    * Worked on the new Cortana chat-bot framework design and implementation.
+    * Work on the new Cortana chat-bot framework design and implementation.

 * 09/2016 – 06/2017: Engineer
   * Hong Kong Applied Science & Technology Research Institute (ASTRI), Hong Kong, China
   * Duties included:
-    * Conducted research on machine learning approaches for the time series prediction.
+    * Develop machine learning approaches for the time series prediction.
-    * Designed and implemented machine learning algorithms for the trading strategy generation and portfolio management.
+    * Design and implement machine learning algorithms for the automatic generation of trading strategies and portfolio management.

 Teaching